-During the 2021-22 fiscal year all HCAOG Board meetings met through Zoom but continued to be televised for the public review and participation.
+During the 2022-23 fiscal year all HCAOG Board meetings were hybrid and were televised for the public review and participation.
 HCAOG continued building awareness of goals and programs by networking and communicating through social media and other means.

-- ✓ Update HCAOG Website and Facebook with planning updates/materials such as HCAOG Board and Committee meeting agenda's, meeting records, and staff reports; - Updated and adopted the Public Participation Plan and the Title VI and Limited English Proficiency Plan - ✓ Attend transportation related working groups, forums, ceremonies, (e.g., ground breaking and ribbon cutting);
+- Update HCAOG Website and Facebook with planning updates/materials such as HCAOG Board and Committee meeting agenda's, meeting records, and staff reports;. - ✓ Attend transportation related working groups, forums, ceremonies, (e.g., ground breaking and ribbon cutting)[†]